DioxusLabs/dioxus/packages/cli/docs/src/cmd/clean.md

 # Clean

-`dioxus clean` will clear the build artifacts (the out_dir and the cargo cache)
+`dx clean` will clear the build artifacts (the out_dir and the cargo cache)

 ```
 dioxus-clean
 Clean build artifacts

 USAGE: